usepolvo/usepolvo-docs/src/guide/getting-started/overview.md

 # Overview

-Welcome to usepolvo, the open-source API integration toolkit designed to simplify how developers interact with third-party services.
+Welcome to polvo, the open-source API integration toolkit designed to simplify how developers interact with third-party services.
 Our mission is to streamline the process of integrating multiple APIs into your applications, allowing you to focus on building features rather than wrestling with integration complexities.

-## What is usepolvo?
+## What is polvo?

-usepolvo is a unified, asynchronous interface for multiple APIs.
+polvo is a unified, asynchronous interface for multiple APIs.
 It handles the intricate details of API integration, providing you with a consistent and efficient way to work with various services.

 ## Key Features